Mirko Ivanovski

-Mirko Ivanovski (Мирко Ивановски; born 31 October 1989) is a Macedonian professional footballer who plays as a striker for club Pelister, which he captains.
+Mirko Ivanovski (Мирко Ивановски; born 31 October 1989) is a Macedonian professional footballer who last played as a striker for club Pelister, which he captains.

 Club career

 Ivanovski began his career with the youth side of Pelister Bitola who was in summer 2006 promoted to the first team, but he left his club in July 2008 to sign for Makedonija Skopje.
 On 5 February 2010 Slavia Prague has signed the Macedonian U21 national team member, the 20-year-old is considered one of the greatest talents in country.
 Ivanovski signed a 2-year deal with Polish club Arka Gdynia on 2 August 2010.

 Astra Giurgiu

 In the summer of 2012, Ivanovski moved to the Romanian club Astra Giurgiu.

 Videoton

 On 16 January 2015, Ivanovski was signed by Hungarian League club Videoton.

 Slaven Belupo

 On 4 July 2016, Ivanovski joined the Croatian team Slaven Belupo.

 He showed an impressive display, notably in the 2017-18 season, where he was the league's 3rd top scorer along with Mario Gavranović, netting 15 goals in 30 matches.